 For some investors, the issue is GPB, but it also involves the firm that supposedly conducted a thorough research and due diligence effort before making GPB available for sale, and then further failed in some cases to properly and adequately supervise the recommendations and sale of GPB investments to investor clients.

 A note for senior, elderly and retired investors who purchased GPB.
 Some recent cases involving the Financial Regulatory Authority (FINRA) regulators suggest that recommendations of risky, illiquid, private placement alternative investments similar in nature and complexity to GPB are not always appropriate for investors who may need liquidity and who (based on their age or circumstances) are not appropriately invested in long-term, risky, illiquid investment products.

 For many investors, a better option is a FINRA customer dispute private arbitration claim, which is an alternative form of dispute resolution that is private, and quicker and more efficient that traditional court litigation.
 In addition, there are typically no depositions, as it is almost entirely paper-based discovery.

 You should contact experienced attorneys who might be able to assist you with these types of disputes.

 About Haselkorn & Thibaut, P.A.

 Haselkorn and Thibaut, P.A. is a nationwide law firm specializing in handling investment fraud and securities arbitration cases.
 The law firm has offices in Palm Beach, Florida, on Park Avenue in New York, as well as Phoenix, Arizona, Houston, Texas, and Cary, North Carolina.
-The two founding partners have nearly 45 years of legal experience.
+The two founding partners have 45 years of legal experience.